RealZexn/ByteForge-TextEditor/README.md

 Also Make Sure To Extract The File Before Running For The Full Experience!
 You Will Get The Logo And More!

+# How To Download!
+Click On Releases On The Right Side Of The Github Then Download The ZIP File And Extract It!
+Launch AlixiirLauncher.py Then Launch ByteForge.py !!!

 # Final Release!
 ***We are no longer updating ByteForge!***